jnozzi/cocoadev.com/markdown/GetImageRepOfNSViewWhenFrameIsNotbounds.md

     - (void)copy:(id)sender
 {
-       General/NSData *pdfData = [self dataWithPDFInsideRect:[self bounds]];
+       NSData *pdfData = [self dataWithPDFInsideRect:[self bounds]];
-	General/NSPDFImageRep *pdfRep = General/[NSPDFImageRep imageRepWithData:pdfData];
+	NSPDFImageRep *pdfRep = [NSPDFImageRep imageRepWithData:pdfData];
-	General/NSImage *anImage = General/[[NSImage alloc] initWithSize:[self frame].size];
+	NSImage *anImage = [[NSImage alloc] initWithSize:[self frame].size];
 	[anImage addRepresentation:pdfRep];
-	General/[[NSPasteboard generalPasteboard] declareTypes:General/[NSArray arrayWithObject:General/NSTIFFPboardType] owner:self];
+	[[NSPasteboard generalPasteboard] declareTypes:[NSArray arrayWithObject:NSTIFFPboardType] owner:self];
-	General/[[NSPasteboard generalPasteboard] setData:[anImage General/TIFFRepresentation] forType:General/NSTIFFPboardType];
+	[[NSPasteboard generalPasteboard] setData:[anImage TIFFRepresentation] forType:NSTIFFPboardType];
 }

 This code places a exact image of what the view generates including transparency, scaling and translation onto the pasteboard.
-It is properly recognized by programs like Keynote 2 and General/TextEdit.
+It is properly recognized by programs like Keynote 2 and TextEdit.
 In programs like MS Word 2004 and Adobe Photoshop CS 1, the transparent areas appear black.
 Of course, this is not suitable if your drawn image includes black.
 But the Ink Window built-in since OS 10.2 does not yield transparent images anyway, and that's the funtionality I'm trying to extend.
 All I need to do is add an optional transparency button for those who want that as a "power feature,"  or as we may now be calling them a "pro feature."

 Thank again for your help on this problem.